hubsterio/docs/docs/api/portal/1_hub.rst

      - Hub description.
    * - closeDormantConversation
      - No
      - | The number of days to close this conversation if dormant.
+If no value
-       | If no value supplied, the conversation will remain open until
+       | was supplied or is equal to 0 (zero), the conversation will remain open.

-       | a command has been initiated.
+       | It should be noted that conversations can be closed by the business
+       | at any time.
    * - statusId
      - No
      - | Hub status.
-Default is *Active* = 2000, if no value supplied.

        | Valid options are:
        |  - *Active* = 2000
        |  - *Paused* = 2002

+       | Default is *Active* = 2000, if no value supplied.

 **Example Request Body**